Iota Piscium

-Iota Piscium (Iota Psc, ι Piscium, ι Psc) is single, F-type main-sequence star located 45 light years from Earth, in the constellation Pisces.
-Its spectral type is F7V, which means that it is somewhat larger and brighter than the Sun, but still within the range considered to have the potential for Earth-like planets.
-It has a surface temperature of about 6,000 to 7,500 K. Iota Piscium is suspected to be a variable star, and was once thought to have one or two stellar companions, but both are line-of-sight coincidences.
+Iota Piscium (Iota Psc, ι Piscium, ι Psc) is a star located in the constellation Pisces.
+With an apparent magnitude of +4.13, it is visible to the naked eye.
+Parallax measurements give a distance of 44.73 light-years.

+Its spectral type is F7V, with the luminosity class V suggesting it is in the main sequence, fusing atoms of hydrogen into helium.
+The star has 1.15 times the Sun's mass and 1.60 times the Sun's radius.
+It is radiating 3.6 times the Sun's luminosity at an effective temperature of 6288 K. It is a suspected variable star.

+The star was once thought to have one or two stellar companions, but both are line-of-sight coincidences.
 It displays a far-infrared excess at a wavelength of 70μm, suggesting it is being orbited by a cold debris disk.

 Naming

 In Chinese, 霹靂 (Pī Lì), meaning Thunderbolt, refers to an asterism consisting of ι Piscium, β Piscium, γ Piscium, θ Piscium, and ω Piscium.
 Consequently, the Chinese name for ι Piscium itself is 霹靂四 (Pī Lì sì, the Fourth Star of Thunderbolt.)